 - Strategic Thinker

 - Self Motivated

 And OK, Because We Had To

-- Typos: But don’t rely on spell check and grammar check alone—ask family or friends to take a look at it for you (or get some tips on how to edit your own work
+- Typos: But don’t rely on spell check and grammar check alone—ask family or friends to take a look at it for you (or get some tips on how to edit your own work ).

 Photo of person typing courtesy of Shutterstock .

-The Daily Muse is the daily publication of The Muse, your ultimate career destination that offers exciting job opportunities, expert advice, and a peek behind the scenes into fantastic companies and career paths.
+The Muse is your ultimate career destination that offers exciting job opportunities, expert advice, a peek behind the scenes into fantastic companies, and access to amazing career coaches and career-boosting courses.
 Learn more, contact us, and find us on Facebook, Twitter, and LinkedIn.More from this Author